What Is Career Counselling?

 So, what made me go for a Career Counselling session?

+I was getting that sense that my career was at a dead end.
+There were opportunities for upward mobility and different geography relocation, but I was at a point where I did not want to do more of what I did.
 I did not know if a career change was even possible, as I did not want to start from scratch in a new field.
 I loved the comfortable income and status that my job provided.
 I wanted to know, out of curiosity, what careers would fit me well if I started fresh.

 So, I went because I was bored and also curious.